See the documentation on installing the latest release of the Services Toolkit to get started.

 .spec.ref must be in the same namespace of the

 ResourceClaim, in the near future we plan to allow cross-namespace referencing.

 apiVersion: services.tanzu.vmware.com/v1alpha1 kind: ResourceClaim metadata: name: production-database namespace: accounts spec: ref: apiVersion: services.tanzu.vmware.com/v1alpha1 kind: PostgreSQL name: my-prod-db status: binding: name: production-database-secret # copied from Postgresql/my-prod-db conditions: - lastTransitionTime: "2019-10-22T16:29:25Z" status: "True" type: Ready - lastTransitionTime: "2019-10-22T16:29:24Z" status: "True" type: ResourceClaimed - lastTransitionTime: "2019-10-22T16:29:23Z" status: "True" type: ResourceMatched

 ResourceClaim controller MUST have read access to Resources specified in the

-ResourceClaim specification.
+ResourceClaim spec.
 As these resources are not known upfront, the appropriate RBAC must be setup on the Cluster.
-To accomplish this RBAC must be set up using Aggregated ClusterRoles with the
+To accomplish this RBAC must be setup using Aggregated ClusterRoles with the

 An example of a ClusterRole that allows